szheng3/rust-individual-project-2/README.md

 ```
 make frontend
 ```
-* Run, you can pass any text as the parameter at the end of the command.
-See below.
+* Run, you can run the rust web app.
 ```
 make run
 ```